Dan L Duncan Comprehensive Cancer Center

 Clinical/Translational Leader: Katherine King, M.D., Ph.D.

-This research theme reaches from embryonic stem cell biology to the interactivity of multiple tissue-specific stem cells for the formation of complex organs such as bone or malignant tumors.
-The similarities between the mechanisms used for self perpetuation and differentiation in normal and malignant stem or progenitor cells are becoming increasingly evident, as is the contribution to tumor growth of the normal cellular elements that develop from normal progenitor cells in the tumor bed.
-Hence, all investigators described under this theme have made efforts to ensure that the cancer-oriented aspects of their work are appropriately acknowledged and explored.
-The Human Stem Cell Core Shared Resource, is important for this goal and provides cancer cell-derived iPSCs, which are increasingly recognized as valuable reagents for studying human cancers originating from tissues and cell types that have a limited lifespan in tissue culture or cannot be easily obtained from live patients.
-Cancer-derived iPSCs also allow the modeling of tumors in which the human cancer-associated genes have no clear mouse counterpart or have mutations that are too complex to engineer into the mouse genome.
-The core is led by Jean Kim.
+Research from this theme explores the causes of malignant tumors by looking into the mechanisms of embryonic stem cell biology (cell development) and interactivity of multiple tissue-specific stem cells during the formation of complex organs (cell differentiation).
+The similarities between these processes in both normal and malignant stem or progenitor cells is becoming increasingly evident, as is the contribution to tumor growth by normal cellular elements that develop from normal progenitor cells in the tumor bed.
+Hence, all investigators described uunder this theme have made efforts to ensure that the cancer-oriented aspects of their work are appropriately acknowledged and explored.
+Two principal areas of focus are clonal hemopoiesis and cancer neuroscience.

 Selected Recent Publications